nymtech/dev-portal/src/infrastructure/what-is-nym.md

 # What is Nym?

-Nym is a state-of-the-art privacy platform designed to secure user data and protect against surveillance.
-It leverages privacy technologies such as the __mixnet__, __Coconut credentials__, and __Sphinx__ to provide privacy at both the network data transmission and transaction levels.
-Nym is built on a blockchain infrastructure and incentivizes node operation through transparent mechanisms, aligning with the principles of Web3 and decentralization.
-In a nutshell, Nym is a solution that provides strong privacy protection for users in the digital world.
+Nym is a privacy platform that secures user data and protects against surveillance.
+It leverages the __mixnet__, a type of overlay network that makes both content and metadata of transactions private through network-level obfuscation and incentivization, and __Coconut__, a privacy technology that creates an application-level private access control layer.
+Nym also utilizes the capabilities of the __Nyx blockchain__ to enable secure and private communication with decentralization principles.

 ### An overlay network for network-level traffic privacy
 Our mixnet design is based on the [Loopix Anonymity System](https://arxiv.org/abs/1703.00536), somewhat modified to provide better quality of service guarantees.